davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/mark/chapters/mark-3/mark-3-25/mark-3-25-tyn.md

 ---
 title: "Mark 3:25 TYN"
-attribution: "Mark 3:25 TYN"
 Tyndale Bible of: "Mark 3:25"
-quote: "Or yf a housse be devided agaynste it silfe that housse cannot continue:"
+verse: "Or yf a housse be devided agaynste it silfe that housse cannot continue:"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
   - verse of the Tyndale Bible
 ---